nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.11.
 Marking a task done : `done`

-Marks a task as done in TaskBoss.<br>
+Marks a task as done<br>
 Format: `done INDEX`

-> Marks the task at the specified `INDEX`. <br>
+> * Marks the task at the specified `INDEX`. <br>
-> The index refers to the index number shown in the most recent listing.<br>
+> * The index refers to the index number shown in the most recent listing.<br>
-> The index **must be a positive integer** (*e.g. 1, 2, 3, ...*).
+> * The index **must be a positive integer** (*e.g. 1, 2, 3, ...*).

 ### 3.12.
 Undoing a command : `undo`

-Undoes a most recent command.<br>
+Undoes a most recent command<br>
 Format: `undo`

 ### 3.13.
 Sorting tasks : `sort`

-Sorts tasks in TaskBoss by their deadlines.<br>
+Sorts tasks by their deadlines<br>
 Format: `sort`

-Sorts tasks in the TaskBoss by their priorities.<br>
+Sorts tasks by their priorities<br>
 Format: `sort p`

 ### 3.14.
 Saving the data

-TaskBoss data will automatically be saved in local hard disk after entering any command that mutates the data.<br>
+TaskBoss data will automatically be saved in local hard disk after entering any command that updates the data.
 There is no need to save manually.

 ### 3.15.
 Exporting the data : `save`

-Exports data to an existing filepath in xml format.
+Exports data to an existing filepath in xml format<br>
 Format: `save FILE_PATH`

-Creates a new xml file and exports data to that filepath.
+Creates a new xml file and exports data to that filepath<br>
 Format: `save NEW_FILE_PATH`

 ### 3.16.
 Exiting the program : `exit`